RyanDKennedy/light_ball/README.md

 </pre>

-Light ball is a terminal app which generates an animation of a light revolving around a sphere.
+Light ball is a terminal app for linux which generates an animation of a light revolving around a sphere.

 # Building